Memory and trauma: Implications in neuropsychological testing and treatment

 It is common to see mild and subtle neurocognitive deficits in adults with PTSD across differing trauma types.
 Research typically breaks down the assessment of neurocognitive function into nine cognitive domains.
 These domains include attention/working memory, executive functions, verbal learning, verbal memory, visual learning, visual memory, language, speed of information processing, and visuospatial abilities.
-One study highlights the discrepancy in sustained attention, working memory, and verbal memory among veterans with PTSD compared to the neurotypical control group.
+One study highlights the discrepancy in sustained attention, working memory, and verbal memory among veterans with PTSD compared to the control group.

 Verbal and visual memory

 Verbal memory is a recollection of verbally presented information.
 Several neuropsychological assessments can be administered to assess verbal memory, such as the Boston Naming Test (BNT), California Verbal Learning Test (CVLT), and the Logical Memory II subtest of the Wechsler Memory Scale-III (WMS-III).
 Neuropsychological assessments for verbal memory typically include learning a list of words or a story and then performing recall.
-Performance on assessments of verbal memory demonstrates an individual’s ability to encode said material in memory.
+Performance on assessments of verbal memory demonstrates an individual's ability to encode said material in memory.
 By comparison, visual memory is recalling what has been observed or seen.

 It is typical for visual memory to remain intact, while verbal memory does not.
 This may explain why verbal trauma narratives are often disorganized, incoherent, or fragmented.
 While completing declarative verbal memory tasks, some individuals with PTSD illustrated anterograde memory difficulties and low encoding and storage.
 Research findings suggest this may be due to complications from PTSD symptoms, which may result from reduced left hippocampal gray matter density.
-Research suggests that this could have significant implications for an individual with PTSD’s responsiveness to cognitive behavioral therapy because verbal memory impairment may impact spoken or written recall of trauma memories.
+Research suggests that this could have significant implications for an individual with PTSD's responsiveness to cognitive behavioral therapy because verbal memory impairment may impact spoken or written recall of trauma memories.

 Attention and working memory

 In response to cognitive tasks, neuroimaging supports the notion that individuals with PTSD evoke a hypoactive response in both attention and working memory.
 MRI results have shown significantly reduced gray matter density clusters in the anterior cingulate cortex, ventromedial prefrontal cortex, and left hippocampus.
 This area of the brain is typically involved in fear processing, emotion regulation, memory encoding, and retrieval; as such, damage to this area of the brain can lead to functional discrepancies.
 These brain structures support cognitive constructs such as attentional switching, information processing speed, and working memory.
-Hypervigilance is a commonly experienced symptom of PTSD, which indicates a dysfunction in attention processing manifested as a high-attention-bias toward possible environmental threats that is distracting or otherwise problematic in an individual’s day to day life.
+Hypervigilance is a commonly experienced symptom of PTSD, which indicates a dysfunction in attention processing manifested as a high-attention-bias toward possible environmental threats that is distracting or otherwise problematic in an individual's day to day life.